 **If you are not sure which option to select, email email@example.com with a basic description of your project and your question(s)**

-A Liquor Permit Application must be submitted with supporting documents in order to begin the review process.
-The application must be signed by the property owner to be accepted.
+Applications must be submitted with supporting documents in order to begin the review process.
+If the application is not submitted by the owner of record directly, owner authorization is required for the application to be accepted.

 Costs of permits vary based upon permit type.
-You can download a fee schedule here(PDF, 454KB).
 If more than one permit is required, the cost is the total of all applicable fees.
 Fees must be paid at time of application.

-Applications undergoing administrative review may take up to 35 days to process, depending on the type of request.
-Per Connecticut General Statute (state law), public hearings must be initiated within 65 days of receipt of a complete application.
-After you submit your application, staff will contact you to schedule the hearing.
+Per Connecticut General Statute (state law), public hearings must be opened within 65 days of receipt of a complete application.
+Staff will be in contact to schedule the public hearing date.

 For commission level reviews, public noticing is required.
 The conditions and requirements of the public notice may vary depending on the commission that will hear the request.
-Staff will take care of legal noticing.
-Applicants will be responsible for contacting neighbors and putting up signage.
-Refer to the People's Guide to Public Hearings(PDF, 2MB) pamphlet for more information.
+Staff will take care of all legal noticing.
+Applicants will be responsible for contacting abutting property owners and putting up public hearing signs.
+Public Hearing Signs are provided by the Planning Division with a $50 refundable deposit.

 If your request is denied, you have the right to appeal.
-Appeals are heard by the Zoning Board of Appeals.
-To file for an appeal you must:
+If you are a party that is aggrieved by a decision that was made you ALSO have the right to appeal.
+Administrative Appeals are heard by the Zoning Board of Appeals.
+To file for an appeal visit the “File An Appeal” page.